llsc-supercloud/supercloud-docs-mkdocs/docs/using-the-system/software-packages.md

 you normally would.
 Once you are done it is good practice to delete these temporary files.

+!!! note
-**Note:** If you are using Jupyter there is an additional step you can optionally do so that Jupyter can find both our installed packages and your own.
+    If you are using Jupyter there is an additional step you can optionally do so that Jupyter can find both our installed packages and your own.
 You can also run this if you are missing a Julia Kernel.
 First load a Julia module.
 Then, in a Julia shell, run:

 ```julia
 using IJulia